 4. You’re shopping around for the cheapest price.

-In my experience to date, buy cheap-buy twice has never been truer than in business.
+Buy cheap-buy twice has never been truer than in business.
 Of course, when you find this out, it is often too late.
-I will never offer the cheapest service.
-I have invested in myself hugely and have been fortunate enough to experience a unique career.
-I put in far more time, focus and energy than I promise to.
-This is my USP.
+Far North will never offer the cheapest service.
+So, our MD (Ian) and staff put in far more time, focus, and energy than they promise to.
+This is our USP.

 5. Your nephew is a web designer and would do it different.